 Recognizing these patterns is not about blaming yourself—it's about understanding your story.
 Trauma isn't your fault, but healing is your responsibility.
 You’re not broken; you’re protecting yourself in the only way you’ve known how.
 You are wired to seek healing, whether that is through maladaptive coping mechanisms or helpful ones; you have a propensity to grow beyond your wounds.

 Therapy, somatic work, support groups, and intentional self-reflection are all tools that can help you break these cycles.
 With time and support, you can build relationships rooted in safety, mutual respect, and true connection.
 Healing doesn’t mean forgetting your past.
 It means making sure it doesn’t control your future.
+Exploring options like online trauma therapy in North Carolina makes this support accessible, helping you move toward healthier connections and emotional resilience.

 Meet with a compassionate trauma therapist